jeremytoys/3moji/README.md

 **Skintone**

-I plan to write up better documentation but for now this know how to adjust the libraries skin tone.
+I plan to write up better documentation but for now this is how to adjust the libraries skin tone.

 Models with skin tone options have a material called skin_tone_one or skin_tone_two, by offsetting the UV coordinates you can shift the texture and pick between the five skin tones Unicode has listed.